brannala/BA3/doc/BA3Manual.md

 The latest version of BA3 (version 3.0.5) can be downloaded [here](https://github.com/brannala/BA3/releases).
 Unzip the archive by double clicking the downloaded ﬁle.
-A folder will be created in your current directory containing the program documentation, source code and/or precompiled binary ﬁles for various computer operating systems.
+A folder will be created in your current directory containing the source code and/or precompiled binary ﬁles for various computer operating systems.
 There is also an examples directory containing two example input ﬁles with samples from either 2 or 3 populations.
 If you have a compiler and are adventurous you can try compiling the source code (see below), otherwise refer to the instructions below to use a precompiled binary ﬁle for your speciﬁc computer operating system.
 There are two different executable files for each operating system.
-The executable BA3SNP is intended for use with single nucleotide polymorphism (SNP) data and allows a maximum of 4 alleles per locus, 50,000 loci, 100 populations and 5,000 individuals.
+The executable `BA3SNP` is intended for use with single nucleotide polymorphism (SNP) data and allows a maximum of 4 alleles per locus, 50,000 loci, 100 populations and 5,000 individuals.
-The executable BA3MSAT is intended for use with microsatellite (MSAT) data and allows a maximum of 500 alleles per locus, 500 loci, 100 populations and 5000 individuals.
+The executable `BA3MSAT` is intended for use with microsatellite (MSAT) data and allows a maximum of 500 alleles per locus, 500 loci, 100 populations and 5000 individuals.

 ### 1.1 Mac OS X